PgDip Bar Practice

 Why choose Herts?

-• Advocacy: 40 hours of face-to-face advocacy training by experts including Judges, Barristers and Solicitors.
+• Advocacy: Over 40 hours of face-to-face advocacy training by experts including Judges, Barristers and Solicitors.
 You will have the opportunity to work on authentic, real-life scenarios and practice your skills in our full-scale replica Crown Court.

 Professional Accreditations